klessard1/data-integration-code-challenge/README.md

 why you chose the technologies you did.
 Notes on design patterns, challenges, or aspects of your stack that you find interesting are also appreciated!

 Provided is a `docker-compose-yml` file to help you start kafka.
-You are welcome to use other message services instead.
+You are welcome to use other messaging services instead.

 ### Requirements
 1. Create an API with an endpoint or operation that we can call and pass data to, save the request to a database.
 The shape of the data and the storage mechanism are up to you.